LEVEL 2: FACILITATION PRACTICUM

 Regardless of prior training, all participants are required to complete Level One before entering Level Two.
 This ensures a shared foundation, language, and alignment with the core values and principles that guide this work.

 • Yes.
-All payment plans require an initial $300 non-refundable deposit to reserve your spot, with the remaining balance divided into monthly installments leading up to the training.
+You may choose a payment plan of four monthly installments at the time of registration.
+All payment plans include an initial $300 non-refundable deposit to reserve your space, with the remaining balance divided into equal monthly payments.

-All payments must be completed before the training begins.
-If you would benefit from a more customized payment schedule, please reach out—we’re happy to explore options whenever possible.
+If you would benefit from a more customized payment schedule, you’re welcome to reach out—we’re happy to explore extended payment options when possible.

-Our priority is supporting you to guide this work with deep integrity, safety, and care.
-Certification is not just about knowledge—it’s about readiness, and we’re here to walk that journey with you.
+Our priority is supporting you to guide this work with integrity, attunement, and care.
+Certification is not only a reflection of knowledge, but of readiness—and we’re here to support that process as it unfolds.

 Other questions?
 Contact us here.